IntelliTect/Coalesce/docs/stacks/vue/coalesce-vue-vuetify/components/c-select-many-to-many.md

 ## Events

+The following events and automatic API calls are only used when bound to a `model` that has [auto-saves](/stacks/vue/layers/viewmodels.md#auto-save) enabled.

 - `adding` - Fired when a new item has been selected, but before the call to `/save` has completed.
 - `added` - Fired when the call to `/save` has completed after adding a new item.
 - `deleting` - Fired when an item has been removed, but before the call to `/delete` has completed.